Home is often your most valuable investment. Cornell Cooperative Extension’s housing programs can help:

-- Learn about new building technology, energy-wise products and housing improvements through the annual housing tour.
+- Learn new building technology, energy-wise products, and housing improvements.

 Home*A*Syst is a confidential self-assessment program you can use to evaluate your home and property for pollution and health risks.
 Home*A*Syst explains what risks to look for and describes safe practices for reducing and eliminating risks.
 Resources and selected topics included in Home*A*Syst include:

 - Household Hazardous Products

 Did you know most people spend a least half their lives inside their homes?
 Unfortunately, indoor air can be more harmful to your family’s health than outdoor air.
 Take care to ensure you have a healthy home by knowing about these common problems that can occur in your home:

 Mold & Mildew – Moisture control will help prevent mold and mildew problems in the home.

 Biological Contaminants – Effective house-cleaning can control biological contaminants/allergen triggers that can cause asthma.
 Pets, tobacco smoke, dust mites, cockroaches and insects can pollute the air and make asthma worse.

 Lead – Lead is a serious health risk for children and pregnant women.
 You can take steps to decrease risk:

 Asbestos – Many products used to build and furnish your home can make indoor air unhealthy.
 Learn more:

 BE ENERGY SMART